-Warren Buffett is successful for investing and building long-term businesses.
-Bill Gates is successful for creating a software empire that has changed the way we use computers.
-Gandhi was successful for leading India into independence from the British.
+Warren Buffett is successful in investing and building long-term businesses.
+Bill Gates is successful in creating a software empire that has changed the way we use computers.
+Gandhi was successful in leading India into independence from the British.

 Success comes in many ways and forms.
 What's interesting is that most successful people have very similar qualities.

 When I read lists such as this one, I want to see how I stack up against it.
 It feels good when I recognize the qualities of success in myself.
 For the qualities that I don't have, lists like these tell me what I need to work on.

 I have enjoyed and benefited much from these types of lists and that's why I decided to organize all my research, observations, and experience and compile this comprehensive list.

 If you want to achieve your life's dream and be wildly successful, you need to model yourself after people who are living their dream.
 The more qualities you have in common, the higher your chances for being wildly successful.

 "Thoughts lead on to purposes; purposes go forth in action; actions form habits; habits decide character; and character fixes our destiny."